What is Urban Craft Uprising?

 Urban Craft Uprising is a biannual show at the Seattle Center Exhibition Hall.
 With 150+ of the best indie designers, crafters and food vendors, UCU is a favorite event for craft-lovers in the Pacific Northwest!

 We also organize dozens of smaller markets throughout the year in various locations around Seattle.
-To find out what shows are on deck for the next few months, see the “Attend” tab in the menu on this page.
+To find out what shows are on deck for the next few months, see the events that are listed above this FAQ.
+You can click through any of them to find out more details, and/or to RSVP to the Facebook event.

 When and where is UCU?